 - Add the Marmite and tomato puree to the reserved mushroom soaking liquid and pour into the frying pan with the vegetables.

-- Add the ale and plenty of black pepper to taste.
+- Add the chestnuts, the ale and plenty of black pepper to taste.

 - Bring to a boil then reduce to a simmer and cook, uncovered for 20-30 minutes until the sauce has reduced by two thirds.